ecaroth/chrome-extension-message-relay/README.md

 Also - relays only communicate with others that were created on the same namespace, however you can create multiple relays with different namespaces for different purposes to suit your needs, though that's a very odd use case during extension development

+For security, content and extension levels are verified to be running in an extension context or and error is thrown.
+Additionally messages sent to iframes must be relayed through content scripts (they are discared by page level if destination level is iframe/iframe_shim, as content scripts can postmessage directly to the iframes)

 API
 ------